 Additionally, having the word innovation in your job title doesn’t mean anything.
 The catalyst for innovation is a combination of frustration, dissatisfaction and insight that drives somebody to act differently because they think and believe there’s a better way to do something.

 A person in sales, marketing, finance, management, engineering can come up with and act on an idea to improve something; their title doesn’t determine their attitude and ability to do so.
 Many innovators inside established and bureaucratic organizations succeed in spite of the obstacles put in their way; you’re looking for this trait.

 6. Don’t overlook the many important skills that are needed for successful innovation

-Innovation is not a template and process you follow to the T, there are many skills necessary: leadership, project management, finance, research and communication skills.
+Innovation is not a template and process you follow to the T, there are many skills necessary: leadership, project management, finance, including credit card debt, research and communication skills.

 New projects led by innovators can require leadership of large cross-functional teams; this is an important skill to look for.

 Innovation isn’t a job